 The Hatherleigh History Society

 Hatherleigh History Society was founded in 1981 when the Town was celebrating one thousand years of recorded history.
-Its purpose is to research the Town’s history and build up a permanent archive of photographs and documents.
-Monthly meetings are held with visiting speakers and notes of history as it happens recorded in the minutes of these meetings.
-In 2013 the Hatherleigh History Society’s members decided to set up this website with additional funding provided by the Hatherleigh Moor Management Committee.
+Our purpose is to research the Town’s history and build up a permanent archive of photographs and documents.
+We hold monthly meetings with visiting speakers talking on a wide range of subjects of both local and wider historical interest.

 The Rev Norman Hillier who was vicar of Hatherleigh in 1981 was instrumental in establishing the Society and he remained as Chairman until his retirement in 1986.

 In the 1980’s various members undertook the officers’ roles notably Jerome and Jenny Twomey, Monica Charlton, Kathleen Sanders, Jean Bromwich and David Sylvester.
 In 1996 Dennis Bater became Chairman and Brian Abell was elected as secretary the latter continuing in that role for 19 years.
 Dennis served as Chairman for 24 years until his sad passing in 2020.

 Speakers at the monthly meetings have included such well known names as Craig Rich from BBC Spotlight, the late Tony Beard the wag of Widecombe, Dr Tom Greeves former president of the Devonshire Association, Dr Todd Gray and Simon Dell MBE.
 Many other local speakers have contributed to our knowledge of the history of Hatherleigh and our area of North Devon.